 The signs for spoiled pork chops are pretty much the same as for all spoiled pork cuts.

-When the chops start going off, a sour, rancid smell will form on the meat.
+When the chops start going off, a sour, rancid smell sour odor will form on the meat.
 Simultaneously, the color will become dull and eventually turn gray, yellow, or green.

 How To Tell If Pork Is Bad After It Has Been Cooked